-The Chairman of the Board participates in a medical insurance, the cost of which is part of the fixed fees of EUR 314,000.
+The Chairman of the Board participates in a medical insurance, the cost of which is part of the annual fixed fees.

 The Executive Director is entitled to certain benefits and remuneration in kind.
-During 2019, he has received the following benefits:
+During 2020, he has received the following benefits:

-- Private healthcare for him and his immediate family; - Life and disability insurance; - Car, fuel card and parking (at Amadeus' premises); - Tax compliance support; - Lunch allowance; and - Other minor ancillary benefits (such as work-life balance services and travel insurance). - B.15 Explain the remuneration accrued by directors by virtue of payments settled by the listed company to a third company at which the director renders services when these payments seek to remunerate the director's services to the company.
+- Private healthcare for him and his immediate family; - Life and disability insurance;

+- Car, fuel card and parking (at Amadeus' premises); - Tax compliance support; - Lunch allowance; and - Other minor ancillary benefits within the framework of the Company's general policy (such as work-life balance services and travel insurance). - B.15 Explain the remuneration accrued by directors by virtue of payments settled by the listed company to a third company at which the director renders services when these payments seek to remunerate the director's services to the company.

-No such remuneration has been accrued by Directors during 2019.
+No such remuneration has been accrued by Directors during 2020.